MrYsLab/python_banyan/docs/example9.md

    348	        self.my_context.term()
 ```

-# A Simple Working Example
+## A Simple Working Example

 This section provides a simple demonstration of a Banyan application that makes use
 of the BanyanBaseMulti base class.
 For this example, 2 backplanes are invoked, each on a
 different computer.
-The example can be easily modified to run both backplanes on a single
+The example can be easily modified to run both backplanes
-computer by adjusting the values in the routing specification file.
+on a single computer by adjusting the routing specification file's values.

 In addition to the two backplanes, the application consists of three
 Banyan components.
 The first component is a reuse of